Background pattern

 Other side effects:

-Frequent:: May affect up to 1 in 10 people
+Common: May affect up to 1 in 10 people

-Dizziness, nausea, and vomiting not related to migraine and abdominal pain.
+Dizziness, nausea, and vomiting not related to migraine, and abdominal pain.

-Occasional:: May affect up to 1 in 100 people
+Uncommon: May affect up to 1 in 100 people

-Rare:: May affect up to 1 in 1,000 people
+Rare: May affect up to 1 in 1,000 people

-Very rare:: May affect up to 1 in 10,000 people
+Very rare: May affect up to 1 in 10,000 people

 Myocardial infarction (heart attack) or angina pectoris (chest pain), gangrene (death of body tissue due to lack of blood flow or bacterial infection).

-Endocardial fibrosis (a type of heart disorder in which the heart walls are rigid and the heart is unable to stretch and fill with blood properly), pleural fibrosis (a condition in which the tissue covering the lungs becomes thick and rigid), retroperitoneal fibrosis (a rare condition in which the tubes that carry urine from the kidneys to the bladder are blocked by masses located in the back of the abdominal cavity), rectal ulcer, anal ulcer, drug-induced headache.
+Endocardial fibrosis (a form of heart disorder in which the heart walls are rigid and the heart is unable to stretch and fill with blood properly), pleural fibrosis (a condition in which the tissue covering the lungs becomes thick and rigid), retroperitoneal fibrosis (a rare condition in which the ducts that carry urine from the kidneys to the bladder are blocked by masses located in the back of the abdominal cavity), rectal ulcer, anal ulcer, drug-induced headache.

 Reporting of side effects:

-If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System of Pharmacovigilance of Medicines for Human Use: https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor, pharmacist, or nurse, even if it is possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Storage of Cafergot
+5. Storing Cafergot

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 Store in the original packaging to protect from light.

-6. Content of the packaging and additional information
+6. Contents of the pack and other information

 Composition of Cafergot

-Appearance of the product and content of the packaging
+Appearance and packaging of the product

 Amdipharm Limited